Fgc17/dotsafe/docs/thoughts.md

 Every secret manager offers a way to separate different environments: `dev`, `test`, `staging`, `production`, etc. But what happens when you need to fetch the environments for your pipeline or development workspace?

-Well, Vercel, for instance, offers all of this out of the box—a CLI for running on your machine and their secret management tab for each project.
+Well, Vercel, for instance, offers all of this out of the box by providing a CLI for running on your machine and their secret manager web page for each project.

 Infisical, on the other hand, does the same, but since it isn’t a hosting platform, it provides integration with most of them.

-The list goes on, and the question is: could we create a way to automatically make envs typesafe and validate them directly from secret managers?
-Yeah, we can.
-We need a secret loader.
+If we are going to solve the _multus problem_ we can't ignore the existance of secret managers, we need a secret loader.

 ## Why we should be agnostic

-Environment variables are present in `any` nodejs project, that's a rule, and that's why we should be agnostic here.
+Environment variables are present in `any` nodejs project, that's a rule, and that's why we should be agnostic with `any` implementation we make.

-I knew the secret loader should be a function that loads from `any` source and injects into `any` process.
+I knew from start that the secret loader should load from `any` source and inject into `any` process

+For the former, I used the `jiti` package for creating a `.ts` config file and the `commander` package for providing a `CLI`.

+Simple as that we get our first command: `dotsafe generate`, currently it only reads the declared async loader function inside `env.config.ts` and prints it to the console.

-By using `jiti` for the typescript config file and spawn method from node, dotsafe provides a way for declaring a loader and running `dotsafe run -- npm run script`.
+As for the latter, NodeJS `spawn` method is enough, therefore here's our second command: `dotsafe run -- npm run <your-script>`.

-Any object returned from the loader will be merged into `process.env`, simple as that.
+So we get variables the way we want, and inject it into the process we want, things are looking pretty agnostic.

-But agnostic doesn’t mean that we shouldn’t provide some kind of help to the user.
+However, agnostic doesn’t mean that we shouldn’t try to provide some kind of help to the user.
 That’s what I think an “agnostic library” should be: **support all, help most**.

 So I got some adapters working.
-That way a percentage of users won't have a hard time figuring out how to set things up.
+That way a percentage of users won't have a hard time figuring out how to set things up (vercel really needed an adapter, lol).

-If the loader works, then we have an object with all environments from any source.
-The next step is to generate the types.
+There's a loader, now there must be types.

 ## About code generation